Increasing disclosure effectiveness has been saved

 Get a jump on disclosure effectiveness

-The SEC’s disclosure modernization effort is more than a set of specific rule changes.
+The SEC’s disclosure modernization effort was more than a set of specific rule changes.
 It’s a challenge to rethink how corporate filings can become sleeker, more intuitive, and more attuned to what investors need while confirming that all material information is provided to investors.
 Where can public company CFOs take it from here?

 - With the current environment potentially causing significant resource constraints, such as budget cuts and headcount reductions, the importance of focusing on what matters increases.
 CFOs can save costs, reduce preparation and review time, and perhaps even enhance controls over specific data and disclosures.